 Level 1 - Quoted prices in active markets for identical assets or liabilities.
-See below for Level 1 assets.

 Level 2 - Observable inputs other than Level 1 prices such as quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-derived valuations whose inputs are observable or whose primary values are observable.